slankka/homebrew-research/emummc-filesystem.md

 ### How does Emummc treat the different paths?

-It redirect the Emmc Read/Write request to SDcard from /Nintendo to /emummc/Nintendo_XXXX (File-Based)
+It redirects the Emmc Read/Write requests to SDcard from /Nintendo to /emummc/Nintendo_XXXX (File-Based, or Raw Partition)

-So, that what they said:
+So, it is exactly that what they said:
 > Full support for `/Nintendo` folder redirection to a arbitrary path

 main.c